shapeoko/Docs/content/tips.md

 #####What needs tapping?
 You need to tap both holes in both ends of each long piece of MakerSlide (4 holes), the short piece for the Z-Axis only needs one end tapped (2 holes).
-You will have to tap 18 holes in total.
+You will have to tap 18 holes in total --- 20 if you do a pair of practice holes in the Z-axis Makerslide, or if you are considering an Acme Z-axis.

 Please see the section below and the [wiki link](http://www.shapeoko.com/wiki/index.php/Makerslide) for more information.